XMelancholy/android_device_snda_u8500/readme.md

 Our step is optional!!!
-Use only if you going to sync CM 11 source code daily, than simple revert each patch before you sync CM 11 source code :
+Use only if you going to sync mk kitkat source code daily, than simple revert each patch before you sync mk kikat source code :

 		patch -p1 -R < device/snda/u8500/patches/bionic.patch
 		patch -p1 -R < device/snda/u8500/patches/external_bluetooth_bluedroid.patch